battlesnake/postgen/README.md

 Personally, I only care about implementing for Postgres.

+## Demo

+Demonstrations of various generators and other functionality, used for manual testing during development.

 ## Paradigm

 Classes I can use for designing my data structures, in a way which intuitively maps to how I want to use them.